 ‘I know you do,’ her mother quietly answered and pressed a kiss against Alexa’s forehead.

 ‘Will you sing the secret song?’

 Lady Lopeia pulled her daughter close.
-Her eyes drifted to the window again while she started singing the song she had composed for her daughter in her kind, melodious voice.
+Her eyes drifted to the window again when she started singing the song she had composed for her daughter.
+Lady Lopeia had a kind, exceptionally melodious voice.

 ’You are my sun, my moon, my world,